Skip to product information

 🌿 Understanding the Plant

 Sow indoors from February to May.
-Scatter the tiny seeds on the surface of moist compost.
-Do not cover them (or use a very light dusting of vermiculite), as they need light to germinate.
-Keep warm (18-20°C).
-Germination takes 14-21 days.
+Scatter the tiny seeds thinly onto the surface of moist, free-draining seed compost.
+Do not cover the seeds with soil—a very light dusting of vermiculite is optional.
+Keep at 18-20°C; germination typically takes 14-21 days.

 📋 Plant Specifications